 General.
 Legacy Dave's board of directors originally adopted, and Legacy Dave's stockholders approved, the Dave Inc. 2017 Stock Plan (the "Legacy Dave Stock Plan") in 2017.
 The Legacy Dave Stock Plan provided for the grant of incentive stock options to Dave employees (and employees of any parent or subsidiary of Dave) and for the grant of non-statutory stock options, restricted stock and restricted stock purchase rights to Dave.
-The Legacy Dave Stock Plan, effective as of and contingent upon the Closing.
+The Legacy Dave board of directors terminated the Legacy Dave Stock Plan, effective as of and contingent upon the Closing.